lulzzz/azuretagsync/README.md

 ### InvalidTagResources

 Azure does not currently have a unified API for resource tagging.
-There are cases where exeptions will be thrown when attempting to tag certain resource types.
+There are cases where exceptions will be thrown when attempting to tag certain resource types.
 These exceptions are handled by the ```AddTags``` function and written to this table.

  <img src="images/invalid-tag-resources.png" width=75%>